palaciod/job-scout/README.md

 ## 📊 Output

+### Web Interface
+Jobs are displayed in the React application with:
+- **Card/List Views**: Choose your preferred layout
+- **Filtering**: Search by company, title, technologies
+- **Status Tracking**: Applied, saved, or trashed jobs
+- **AI Insights**: LLM evaluation results and fit reasoning

 ### Job Evaluation Data

-Each processed job is saved to `job-descriptions/parsed-jobs.json` with:
+Each processed job is also saved to `job-descriptions/parsed-jobs.json` with:

 ```json
 {